andrekramer/meaning-making-machines/README.md

 [The R rule posts on Google Docs](https://drive.google.com/file/d/1Gl9imtOnpUxZPpAM7tHZRDbRlsmHLLOF/view?usp=sharing)

+What is a self in the age of artificial intelligence?
+As machines begin to learn, adapt, and act with increasing autonomy, this question is no longer philosophical—it is practical.
+Understanding agency, meaning, and coherence is essential not just for human psychology, but for the design of intelligent systems that must navigate a complex world.

+The R-Rule presents a radically simple answer.

+Drawing on geometric algebra, Bayesian inference, and second-order cybernetics, this series develops a minimal mathematical model of a self—one defined not by identity or introspection, but by how it orients itself within opposing demands.
+In this framework:

+Drive and constraint form a plane of tension.

+Uncertainty determines how strongly the system turns.

+A single rotor equation governs self-updating, coherence, and action.

+The result is the smallest structure capable of behaving like a self: a system that stabilizes its own meaning, adapts under uncertainty, and commits to decisions.

+Across the series, the R-Rule becomes a bridge between disciplines:

+In AI, it provides a blueprint for adaptive, reflexive agents that balance goals with changing environments.

+In cybernetics, it formalizes how systems maintain coherence while modifying their own control structure.

+In philosophy, it offers a geometric answer to questions of identity, intention, and meaning.

+In cognitive science, it models how simple mechanisms can produce rich, self-organizing behavior.

+Aiming to be clear, precise, and conceptually bold, this work proposes a new standard model of minimal selfhood—one grounded in geometry, informed by information theory, and ready for the era of synthetic minds.

+Whether you are an AI researcher, a systems theorist, or simply someone interested in the future of agency, The R-Rule offers a rigorous yet accessible framework for understanding what it means for any system—human or artificial—to be a self embedded in meaning.

 Andre Kramer, October 2025, Draft Version 0.1
 An open access book on Philosophy and AI.